godaddy/tartufo/README.md

   --regex / --no-regex            Enable high signal regexes checks.
                                   [default: False]

-  -i, --include-paths FILENAME    File with regular expressions (one per
-                                  line), at least one of which must match a Git object path in order for it to be scanned; lines starting with '#' are treated as comments and are ignored.
-If empty or not provided (default), all Git object paths are included unless otherwise excluded via the
-                                  --exclude-paths option.

   -ip, --include-path-patterns TEXT
                                   Specify a regular expression which matches
                                   Git object paths to include in the scan.
                                   This option can be specified multiple times to include multiple patterns.
-This can be used in conjunction with or as a replacement for --include-paths and also defaults to an empty list, including all Git object paths.

-  -x, --exclude-paths FILENAME    File with regular expressions (one per
+If not
-                                  line), none of which may match a Git object path in order for it to be scanned; lines starting with '#' are treated as comments and are ignored.
-If empty or not provided (default), no Git object paths are excluded unless effectively excluded via the
+                                  provided (default), all Git object paths are included unless otherwise excluded via the
-                                  --include-paths option.
+                                  --exclude-path-patterns option.

   -xp, --exclude-path-patterns TEXT
                                   Specify a regular expression which matches
                                   Git object paths to exclude from the scan.
                                   This option can be specified multiple times to exclude multiple patterns.
-This can be used in conjunction with or as a replacement for --exclude-paths and also defaults to an empty list.
+If not
+                                  provided (default), no Git object paths are excluded unless effectively excluded via the
+                                  --include-path-patterns option.

   -e, --exclude-signatures TEXT   Specify signatures of matches that you
                                   explicitly want to exclude from the scan,